• Play the sound file

 This is not as unusual as you might think.
 Around twenty people are killed by cows every year in the U.S.A.
 Old Buttercup may look pretty harmless, standing there in the field chewing her cud; but remember that to milk a cow, or even to attach the milking machine, you have to get down there among the hind quarters.
 A cow with an attitude — or, as you might say, a beef — perhaps as a result of suffering from two or three upset stomachs, a disgruntled cow can deliver a mighty kick to your head.
 And that's no bull.
 [Mooo!]

 Item: A couple of weeks ago I rode my hobby-horse about the importance of numbers — of having some notion of quantities in your mind when discussing social issues.
-In support I cited the great 19th-century British physicist Lord Kelvin, quote: "When you can measure what you are speaking about, and express it in numbers, you know something about it; but when you cannot express it in numbers, your knowledge is of a meagre and unsatisfactory kind …" et cetera.
+In support I cited the great 19th-century British physicist Lord Kelvin, quote:

 A listener emailed in to remind me of this passage from Boswell's Life of Johnson, where Johnson expresses a similar sentiment.
 The date here is Friday, April 18th, 1783.
 Boswell and Johnson are sitting in Johnson's garden, chatting idly.
 Quote: